rahulalapati43/Data-Science-Computational-Biology/project3/group1/ReadMe.txt

 ------------------
 Usage Instructions
 ------------------
-The following 3 files are required to run our program:
+The following 5 files are required to run our program:

 	1. project3.py - main executable.
 	2. training.py - File that can make a new gaussianModel.pickle file.
-	3. testing.py - File that can tests the accuracy of a guassianModel given a test pssm and ss files.
+	3. testing.py - File that can test the accuracy of a guassianModel given a test pssm and ss files.
         4. util.py - Common functions used in both training.py and testing.py
 	5. gaussianModel.pickle - Snapshot of one our generated gaussian model.

 Please download the above mentioned files and place them in the same directory.
 To classify a multifasta file of protein sequences using our trained gaussian model, use the following command: